-This applies even if you're a phenomenal actor [which you're not, and will have been told so at every audition].
+This applies even if you're a phenomenal actor [which you're not, and will have realized after every audition].
 If you're not attractive, be prepared to do a LOT of work as an extra [with the Weinstein Group].
 Extra work is fun because you get to work long hours, earn minimum wage, and your work may not make it to the final cut.

 To ensure everyone's on the same page in terms of attractiveness, a midwest 9 is a Los Angeles 6, which is a New York 1.